tylermmorton/torque/README.md

 `torque` is an experimental meta framework for building web applications in Go.
 The architecture is largely inspired by the popular JavaScript framework Remix and shares many of the same concepts.

+The API is expected to change over the coming months as the project grows.

 ## Objectives

 - Focus on building upon native web browser functionalities by leveraging hypermedia and progressive enhancement.